-- information on musical time periods and stylistic elements. - listening is essential to critical assessment and overall musical growth. - various sonorities can be created by the combination of various instruments. - the importance of phrase connection as it relates to breath support. - how articulations affect the style of music. - how dynamic contrast affects the impact of the music.
+- comprehensive information on musical time periods and stylistic elements. - that listening is essential to critical assessment and overall musical growth. - various sonorities that can be created by the combination of various instruments. - more advanced elements of form and composition. - the importance of phrase connection as it relates to breath support. - how articulations affect the style of music. - how dynamic contrast affects the impact of the music.